erick-otenyo/wagtail-humanitarian-icons/README.md

 The Icons can be used out of the box in templates rendered on the Wagtail admin, without any configuration.
-To use them on your custom frontend templates, one way to do it is to use the following approach:
+To use them on your frontend templates, one way to do it is to use the following approach:

 - Add all icons to your template's context, and have them as a svg sprite.
 Wagtail provides a way to get all the admin icons as a svg sprite, using a view found at `wagtail.admin.views.home.icons`